-Terrorism shot to the top of the political agenda, and from then on it would be hard to contend that the damage it could cause was comparatively trivial, or even -a familiar argument-that its psychological effect was out of proportion to its physical effect.
-New York saw damage that looked like a wartime air raid (see Figure 1).
-Although the casualty list mercifully shrank from a potential 50,000 to less than 4,000, the vision of mass destruction, previously restricted to the kind of weapons possessed by only a handful of major powers, had appeared.
-The attack was deadlier, in terms of fatalities in a single day, than the bloodiest battles of the American Civil War.
-But, unlike in war, the destruction-however awesome-was isolated.
-No invading armies appeared.
-If this was war, it was far from the familiar, almost comforting, conventions of traditional warfare.
+Terrorism shot to the top of the political agenda, and from then on it would be hard to contend that the damage it could cause was comparatively trivial, or even - a familiar argument - that its psychological effect was out of proportion to its physical effect.
+New York saw damage that looked like a wartime air raid.
+Although the casualty list mercifully shrank from a potential 50,000 to 5,000, and finally to less than 4,000, the vision of mass destruction, previously restricted to the kind of weapons possessed by only a handful of major powers, had appeared.
+But unlike in war, the destruction - however awesome - was isolated.
+If this was war, it was far from the almost comforting conventions of traditional international conflict.
 As the dust settled, literally and figuratively, on Ground Zero, most of the questions that had always formed the puzzle of terrorism remained.
-If anything, the indefinite reach of President Bush's 'war against terror' underlined more sharply than ever the need for some definition-or compartmentalization-of this manipulable term.
+If anything, the indefinite reach of President Bush's 'war against terror' underlined more sharply than ever the need for some definition - or compartmentalization - of this manipulable term.